Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

 ## Fragment/Pixel shaders

-As we've seen in the above diagarm, we've only touched on Vertex shaders.
+As we've seen in the above diagram, we've only touched on Vertex shaders.
 There's one last piece of the puzzle, and that's Pixel/Fragment shaders.
-I'll probably end up slipping and call them Pixel shaders more often than Fragment shaders, but I'm using them interchangibly.
+I'll probably end up slipping and call them Pixel shaders more often than Fragment shaders, but I'm using them interchangeably.

 If you look at our C# code, you'll notice that we don't do anything with sending data to Pixel shaders.
 That's because all the data we're sending right now is generated in the Vertex shader.
 In a later article, I'll introduce how we would do that.